Monu-NexPC/paddy-onlineNotepad/README.md

 ##Paddy An online Notespad
 Paddy helps you To all cide, imp. api keys in one central place you only need add it to Paddy once
 ## Features
-One Click to copy
+One Click to copy\n
-One click delete
+One click delete\n
 Sigle page web app
 ### Made With React & Firebase
 Used react with materialUI on frontend